dvsa/cvs-app-mobile-retired/README.md

 In order to test, you need to run the following:

-- `npm run test-watch` for unit tests.
+- `npm run test:unit:watch` for unit tests.
-- `npm run test-coverage` for code coverage
+- `npm run test:unit:coverage` for code coverage
 - `npm run sonar-scanner` for sonarqube.

 Framework: [Jasmine](https://jasmine.github.io/2.0/introduction.html) with Karma runner.